lrpirlet/cal-noosfere/README.md

 ## cal-noosfere

 My idea about this development is to be able to download the information about a volume into Calibre.

+## Note

+Have a look in folder noosfere/readme_lis-moi for some (little) more information in French.